Join the Academy

-Beat sheets were popularized in 2005 by screenwriter Blake Snyder with his book Save the Cat!.
+Beat sheets were popularized in 2005 by screenwriter Blake Snyder with his book Save the Cat!
+The Last Book on Screenwriting You'll Ever Need.
 In 2018, author and Writing Mastery Academy founder Jessica Brody adapted the beat sheet for novelists with her bestselling book Save the Cat!
-Writes a Novel.
+Writes a Novel, and followed up with a second book, Save the Cat!
+Writes a YA Novel, in 2023.

-While there are many approaches writers can take to structure a story, the Save the Cat! beat sheet works well for both obsessive "outliners" and spontaneous “pantsers,” and for those who are some combination of the two!
-Read on for an overview of the fifteen beats of the Save the Cat! beat sheet that will guide your way through your novel, from beginning to satisfying end.
+While there are many approaches writers can take to outline and structure a story, the Save the Cat! beat sheet works well for both detailed outline "planners" and spontaneous “pantsers,” and for those who are some combination of the two!
+Read on for an overview of the fifteen story beats of the Save the Cat! beat sheet that will guide your way through your novel, from beginning to satisfying end.

 Act 1: “The Status Quo World”